aixiansheng/go-dispatch/Readme.md

 complete before the barrier task executes and all subsequently scheduled tasks will wait for the barrier to finish before executing.

-This could be useful for performing operations in batches while asynchronously accepting new tasks:
+They are useful for performing batche operations on asynchronously generated data while continuously accepting new data.

 ```
 var taskQueue * Queue